ryanmccartney/robinson/docs/pages/development/index.md

 -   `cd ./frontend && npm i`
 -   `docker compose up -d`

-Find the development frontend on `http://localhost:3000` and self-documenting API backend at `http://localhost:3100/api`
+Find the development frontend on `http://localhost:3000` and self-documenting API backend at `http://localhost:3100/api/documentation`

 # Before opening a Pull Request

 * Do tests pass?
-* Is formatting correct (`npm run format:fix`)?
+* Is formatting correct?
+Test this using `npm run format:fix`.
-* Any linting errors (`npm run lint`)?
+* Any linting errors?
+Test this using `npm run lint`.
 * If your PR fixes a bug, is their an issue for it?
+If not, please open one before raising a PR.

 # Opening a Pull Request